 In November 2015, the FASB issued ASU 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
 ASU 2015-17 requires deferred tax assets and liabilities to be classified as noncurrent in the consolidated balance sheet.
-ASU 2015-17 becomes effective for interim and annual reporting periods beginning after December 15, 2016.
+ASU 2015-17 becomes effective for interim and annual reporting periods beginning after December 15, 2016 (year ended June 30, 2017 for the Company).
 Early adoption is permitted.
 A reporting entity should apply the amendment prospectively or retrospectively.
-The Company is currently evaluating the effects of adopting ASU 2015-17 on its consolidated financial statements.
+The Company is currently evaluating the effects of adopting ASU 2015-17 on its consolidated financial statements but the adoption is not expected to have a significant impact as the Company continues to provide a full valuation allowance against its net deferred tax assets.

 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01").
 The amendments require all equity investments to be measured at fair value with changes in the fair value recognized through net income (other than those accounted for under the equity method of accounting or those that result in consolidation of the investee).
 The amendments also require an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option for financial instruments.
 In addition, the amendments eliminate the requirement to disclose the fair value of financial instruments measured at amortized cost for entities that are not public business entities and the requirement to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet for public business entities.
-This guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+This guidance is effective for fiscal years beginning after December 15, 2017 (year ended June 30, 2019 for the Company), including interim periods within those fiscal years.
 The Company will evaluate the effects of adopting ASU 2016-01 if and when it is deemed to be applicable.

 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)" ("ASU 2016-02") which supersedes existing guidance on accounting for leases in "Leases (Topic 840)."
 The standard requires lessees to recognize the assets and liabilities that arise from leases on the balance sheet.
 A lessee should recognize in the balance sheet a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
-The new guidance is effective for annual reporting periods beginning after December 15, 2018 (fiscal year ended June 30, 2020 for the Company) and interim periods within those fiscal years.
+The new guidance is effective for annual reporting periods beginning after December 15, 2018 (year ended June 30, 2020 for the Company) and interim periods within those fiscal years.
 The amendments should be applied at the beginning of the earliest period presented using a modified retrospective approach with earlier application permitted as of the beginning of an interim or annual reporting period.
-The Company is currently evaluating the effects of adopting ASU 2016-02 on its consolidated financial statements.
+The Company is currently evaluating the effects of adopting ASU 2016-02 on its consolidated financial statements but the adoption is not expected to have a significant impact as of the filing of this report.